How to Re-key a Door Lock

 Change your locks yourself by removing the lock cylinder and changing the pins.

-IntroductionInstead of calling a locksmith, learn to re-key your entry and deadbolt locks like a pro, at a fraction of the cost.
+IntroductionInstead of calling a locksmith, learn to re-key your entry and deadbolt locks like a pro, and at a fraction of the cost.

 - 4-in-1 screwdriver